fable-compiler/fable-compiler.github.io/docsrc/communicate/fable-from-js.md

 ### ...from your Node.js app

 Basically it's the same thing.
-If you want to see a complete sample using a `commonjs` output instead of `var` (the one we used for the web app sample, please [check this project](https://github.com/fable-compiler/fable2-samples/tree/master/nodejsbundle).

-There you'll see that we've added the following lines to the webpack config:
+If you want to see a complete sample using a `commonjs` output instead of `var`, please [check this project](https://github.com/fable-compiler/fable2-samples/tree/master/nodejsbundle).
+There you'll see that we've added the following lines to the Webpack config:

 ```js
     library:"app",